lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/KidEdu/dictionary/dictionary_functionalphrase.md

 Listen!
 What does a duck say?​​ 常用于和儿童互动，语气更生动、拟人化
 A: A duck ​quacks. / It says "​quack."
 ## where

+### where xxx come from?
+where do you come from? mommy's tummy where does the rain come from?

+Teacher:​​ "Children, today we learn about 'come from'.
+Where do you come from?"

+​Child A:​​ "I come from mommy's tummy!"

+​Teacher:​​ "Good!
+Mommy carried you for nine months.
+Now, where does the rain come from?"

+​Child B:​​ "Rain comes from the clouds in the sky!"

+​Teacher:​​ "Yes!
+Clouds are made when water evaporates and rises high."

+​Child C:​​ "Where does the water come from?"

+​Teacher:​​ "Water comes from oceans and rivers.
+The sun heats it, and it goes up to make clouds."

+​Child D:​​ "Where do apples come from?"

+​Teacher:​​ "Apples come from apple trees!
+Farmers grow them in orchards."

+​Child E:​​ "Where do birds come from?"

+​Teacher:​​ "Birds come from eggs!
+Mommy birds lay eggs in nests."

+​Teacher:​​ "Excellent!
+We all come from different places, like families and nature."

 ### where are you going?